 - Mix well, then remove 2-3 tablespoons of buttercream that we will use for the decorations.

 - Keep the cake inside the springform and pour over the chocolate sour cherry buttercream.

 - Refrigerate until the buttercream is set, for few hours.

 - When ready to glaze, melt the chocolate in a double boiler, then add the butter and mix well.

 - Remove the springform and place the cake on a platter.
-Pour over the melted chocolate and let it drip around the cake.
+Pour over the melted chocolate.

 - Refrigerate until chocolate glaze is set.